Who is this course for?

-This unit will prepare the learner to identify the key features of a breakfast service, including menu, table set up, preparing and cooking to order in a timely manner.
+- Unit 1: Breakfast service – This unit will prepare the learner to identify the key features of a breakfast service, including menu, table set up, preparing and cooking to order, in a timely manner.

-This unit will prepare the learner to identify the key features and skills required to prepare, cook and present a dish on a specific dietary requirement.
+- Unit 3: Specialist diets – This unit will prepare the learner to identify the key features and skills required to prepare, cook and present a dish for a specific dietary requirement.

-This unit will enable the learner to obtain practical skills, knowledge and understanding required in the processes of regeneration for pre-prepared foods.
+- Unit 7: Regeneration – This unit will enable the learner to obtain the practical skills, knowledge and understanding required in the processes of regeneration for pre-prepared foods.

-This unit will give the learner the required skills and knowledge to prepare, producing and adapt Cold Food Dishes.
+- Unit 10: Cold food preparation – This unit will give the learner the required skills and knowledge to prepare, produce and adapt Cold Food Dishes.

 What Qualification will I gain?

 Jersey Progression Diploma in Culinary Arts and Restaurant Service.

 Courses at Highlands College are about preparing you for the world of work.
 As part of your course, you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.
 You will spend at least one week in a work placement.

 You will also spend time in a realistic working environment at the Academy Restaurant and at Cafe Connect.